muath-ye/dev.to-articles/markdown/LaravelNestedEagerLoadingonPolymorphicRelationships.md

 For example: you have two type of users `seller` and `buyer`, the eager load relationship for `seller` is the `product` and the eager load relationship for `buyer` is the `order`.

-* First setup the Models.
+* First step is setup the Models.

 ```php
 class Seller extends Model